EdTech They’ll Never Forget: Effective Case Studies

 First thing to know: a great case study isn’t about your product or company – it’s about the customer and their experience.
 As soon as a case study starts to sound a little too much like a sponsored post, your customer is checking out.
 Maintaining honesty and objectivity throughout your case study is essential to your sales goal and your brand’s image.
 To build trust with customers, you’ll want to remember that a case study is useful, never pushy.

 The best case studies are well strategized, consider their objectives, and tell a very specific and clear success story.

 Customer interviews are the most crucial component.
 Your job is to capture the qualitative insight that will bring the quantitative data your story is telling to life.
-Always gather the customer data you have first.
+Always gather the customer data you already have first, such as product usage data.
 Look for the story.
 Talk to the school’s account manager and get a sense of where you might be able to take the story before crafting your interview questions.
 To respect your customer’s time, make sure you are 100% prepared for the interview.
-You’ll only have one chance to get it right to get the most compelling story out of them.
+You’ll only have one chance to get it right, to get the most compelling story out of them.

 To share some relevant dos and don’ts, we reviewed six different case studies shared by well-established EdTech software companies.

 Of course, there is no one right way to do case studies.
 Take the time to think creatively about what needs to come across, what may be the most effective way of telling your story, and relaying your brand.

 Once your case study is ready, you can put it to work in so many different ways, from the top to the bottom of your B2B or B2C funnel.
 Attract, nurture and convert leads with case studies by transforming them into multiple asset types, and by knowing where to insert them into your various campaigns.